DKISTDC/dkist/docs/tutorial/3_the_dataset.md

 # The `Dataset` Class

 As previously discussed we know that a "DKIST dataset" is comprised of many files, including an ASDF and many FITS files.
-The user tools represent all these files with the {obj}`dkist.Dataset` class.
+The Python tools represent all these files with the {obj}`dkist.Dataset` class.

 A `Dataset` class is constructed from the ASDF file for that dataset.
 This ASDF file contains the following information: